 Final Thoughts

-Up next are the states that start with H.
+Up next in US states by letter series are the states that start with H.